A Greek Orthodox monastery in Italy, founded more than one thousand years ago, is thriving just south of Rome in the epicenter of Catholicism.

 Situated in a large room which was once an old monastic guest rooms, the laboratory plays a vital role, with its work based both on scientific research and its unique technical skills paired with refined craftsmanship.

-The priceless manuscript was in serious condition because after four centuries insects and moths had wrought great damage.
+The priceless manuscript was in a deteriorated condition because after four centuries insects and moths had wrought great damage.
 Mold and oxidation had begun to grow on the surface of its pages.

 The monastery’s expert restorers first unglued the papers and then undertook a major cleaning and restoration of the many worm holes in the parchment.
 The many tears and binding failures were also carefully mended.